StarKRE22/Atomic/Docs/Entities/Behaviours/IEntityGizmos`1.md

 ## 🗂 Example of Usage

-Draw a debug sphere for a `UnitEntity`
+Assume we have a concrete entity type:

 ```csharp
 public class UnitEntity : Entity
 {
 }
 ```

+Draw a debug sphere for a `UnitEntity`

 ```csharp
 public class DrawSphereGizmos : IEntityGizmos<UnitEntity>